LSU Tigers football: Ole Miss

 LSU's traditional SEC rival is Ole Miss.
 Throughout the 50's and 60's, games between the two schools featured highly ranked squads on both sides and seemingly every contest had conference, and at times national, title implications.
 The Magnolia Bowl Trophy is now awarded to the winner of the LSU-Ole Miss rivalry now known as the "Magnolia Bowl".
 Recently, the second to last regular season game has been between these two colleges.
 There is still a strong rivalry between both schools.

 From 1961 through 1988, LSU did not play on the Ole Miss campus in Oxford, Mississippi.
 Instead, all of the Rebels' home dates in the series were contested at Mississippi Veterans Memorial Stadium in Jackson.
 LSU and Ole Miss played at Oxford in 1989 for the first time in 29 seasons, then moved the series permanently to Vaught–Hemingway Stadium in 1994 after the 1991 and 1992 contests returned to Jackson.
-LSU leads the series 65-41-4 through the 2022 season.
+LSU leads the series 66-42-4 through the 2024 season, with two LSU wins being vacated.